Wack0/maciNTosh/README.md

 Replace `stage1.elf` and `stage2.elf` inside the release image.
 For recreating the image from a folder dump, use your preferred tool to create a hybrid HFS+ISO image, make sure `System` folder is blessed and `BootX` file is of type `tbxi`.

 Please note that `stage1.elf` must not be larger than 16KB and `stage2.elf` must not be larger than 224KB.

+For building the Old World bootloader, see its readme, for creating an Old World ISO image, see OldWorldIsoBuilder.

 ## Acknowledgements